LERU Advice paper: Implicit bias in academia

 UZH and the other 22 members of the League of European Research Universities (LERU) examine implicit gender bias as one significant explanation of the loss of female talent in Implicit bias in academia: A challenge to the meritocratic principle – and what to do about it (PDF, 310 KB) (LERU paper).

 Media coverage of Advice paper

-The conference will on the one hand serve to disseminate and discuss this LERU paper with a large audience representing various stakeholders, and on the other hand it will serve to explore and illuminate the phenomenon of bias and its effects on research-performing organizations and on the people within them.
+The conference on the one hand served to disseminate and discuss this LERU paper with a large audience representing various stakeholders, and on the other hand it served to explore and illuminate the phenomenon of bias and its effects on research-performing organizations and on the people within them.